North Carolina judge accused by BLM protesters of nearly hitting them with SUV — but police video inconclusive

 In an interview with The Washington Post, Warren, a Fayetteville-Cumberland Human Relations Commission member, accused Tyson of lying to 911 dispatch by saying protesters were by his vehicle.

-"It's a baldfaced lie," Warren said.
+"It's a bald-faced lie," Warren said.
 "He needs to be dealt with for making false accusations to 911."